 At the time, my teaching philosophy was to provide for my students all the things I thought I should have gotten when I was in school.

 HM: What kind of things were those specifically?

-KJM: Well, I thought learning was problem solvyou were supposed to know all of that stuff, and that ing.
-On a project-by-project basis you were in school to exercise your aptitude for sophisticated solutions to
+KJM: Well, I thought learning was problem solvto exercise your aptitude for sophisticated solutions to